jonyonson/jonathantaylor.io/content/blog/use-effect-hook/index.md

 ```
 #### Prevent Effects From Running on Each Update

-If we want to prevent an effect from running every time a component updates in a class component, we could check for an update in `componentDidUpdate`.
+In a class component, if we want to prevent an effect from running every time a component updates, we could check for an update in `componentDidUpdate`.

 ```jsx
 componentDidUpdate(prevProps, prevState) {